andybarron/rusty-rogue/README.md

 To test the new Piston-powered version: `cargo run -- --new` (warning: super incomplete)

-To run the dungeon generation test: `cargo run -- --test-gen`
+To run the dungeon generation test: `cargo run -- --gen`

-To run the pathfinding test: `cargo run -- --test-search`
+To run the pathfinding test: `cargo run -- --search`

-To run the JSON seralization test: `cargo run -- --test-json`
+To run the JSON seralization test: `cargo run -- --json`

 ### Controls
 * Move: arrow keys